Credit: @peterjcimino on Instagram

-Celebrate the end of the week and the beginning of a beautiful weekend rendezvous with a nice, relaxing sit-down dinner at The Left Bank—slated as the best restaurant in Buffalo according to TripAdvisor.
+8:30 pm: Celebrate the end of the week and the beginning of a beautiful weekend rendezvous with a nice, relaxing sit-down dinner at The Left Bank—slated as one of the best restaurants in Buffalo according to TripAdvisor.

-Grab breakfast at Five Points Bakery, a Buffalo essential according to Step Out Buffalo.
+9 am: Grab breakfast at Five Points Bakery, a Buffalo staple.
 Have a freshly baked bagel or egg and cheese sandwich—then grab a snack for later so you can spend the day exploring!

-You can’t miss the Frank Lloyd Wright’s Darwin D. Martin House Complex.
-Built between 1903 and 1905, the complex is considered to be one of the most important projects from Wright’s Prairie School era, ranking among the Guggenheim in Manhattan and Fallingwater in Pennsylvania.
+10 am: You can’t miss the Frank Lloyd Wright’s Darwin D. Martin House Complex.
+Built between 1903 and 1905, the complex is considered to be one of the most important projects from Wright’s Prairie School era, ranking among the Guggenheim in Manhattan and Fallingwater.
 If Mick Jagger made a point to check it out after playing a concert at Ralph Wilson Stadium recently... you should probably check it out, too.

-Spend the afternoon with American legends like President Millard Fillmore at Forest Lawn Cemetery, one of America’s premier historic cemeteries.
-Make sure to take a walking or trolley tour to really grasp the full history that lay among the rolling greens.
+12 pm: Spend the afternoon with American legends like President Millard Fillmore at Forest Lawn Cemetery, one of the country's premier historic cemeteries.
+Make sure to take a walking or trolley tour to really grasp the full history that lies among the rolling greens.

-Head to Larkin Square for lunch, live music and local shopping.
+2 pm: Head to Larkin Square for lunch, live music, and local shopping.
 It’s the hopping city center that will make you want to stay in Buffalo forever!

 By plane: Buffalo Niagara International Airport, 4200 Genesee St, Buffalo, 14225.